lordmad4000/Video-Info-Manager/README.md

 # Video Info Manager

-An video information manager for media files.
+An video information manager for media files developed in .NET.

 ## Features